MrValtancoli/football-dss-with-io/README.md

 ## Roadmap

+**Per-scenario profile overrides (v1).** A7, A8, A9 can be adjusted per scenario via `profile_overrides` to reflect in-game state changes (morale drop after a goal conceded, energy depletion, resilience under pressure).
+The static team profile serves as the pre-match baseline and is never modified.

 **Step 1B — Raw input mode.** Accept player-level attributes (xG, speed, stamina, etc.) per role and compute A1-A14 internally using the aggregation functions from the original codebase.
 The `input_mode: "raw"` field is already reserved in the schema.

 **Diagnostics layer.** Per-attribute delta analysis (strategy demands vs. team capabilities) in the output, identifying capability gaps and surpluses for the recommended strategy.